Water Ski Fins

 When it comes to slalom skis, though, tinkering with the fin -- along with the bindings -- can make a big difference in performance.
 Moving the fin forward, for example, will make the ski feel smaller and turn faster, while moving it back will make the ski seem bigger and more stable.
 Adjusting the depth of the front of the fin in relation to the rear will also control the amount of pressure on the tip of the ski at the finish of a turn, which means the difference between overturning forward and doing the equivalent of popping a wheelie on a motorcycle.
 If your ski tends to slide out at the finish of a turn, adjust it to sit deeper in the water.
 Remember, we're talking tiny adjustments here -- try one-tenth of an inch at a time [source: Adjusting Your Slalom Ski].

-For more information on water sports, visit the links on the next page.
+For more information on water sports, visit the links below.